MJKWoolnough/minecraft/nbt/README.md

 type Complex64 complex64
 ```

-Complex64 is an implementation of the Data interface
+Complex64 is an implementation of the Data interface.

 #### func (Complex64) Copy

 ```go
 func (c Complex64) Copy() Data
 ```
-Copy simply returns a copy the the data
+Copy simply returns a copy the the data.

 #### func (Complex64) Equal